andstor/tdt4250/assignment-1/tdt4250.studyprogramme/README.md

 # Assignment 1
 This is assiginment 1 for the course TDT4250.
 The task is to create a study programme model.

+In the folder `tdt4250.studyprogramme` you will find the `model` folder which contains the ecore model and the generator model.
+In the same folder, a dynamic instance of the [MIDT](https://www.ntnu.no/studier/midt) studyprogramme at NTNU is available.
+The `src/studyprogramme` folder contains all the generated code (including manual modifications).

 ## Overview
 The system is mainly based on a tree structure for supporting both simple and complex study programmes.
 The root container is called UOD (Universe of Discourse).
 This contains all the available courses and programmes.